WilliamBattsIII/doubleword/doc/ISA.md

 Instruction-specific bitfield use: No

+Operands: A, B

-Function: Tests a bit in the `tgt` operand, which must be a register.
-The value stored in `src` is used as the bit to clear.
+Function: Tests a bit in the `a` operand, which must be a register.
+The value stored in `b` is used as the bit to test.
 If the bit tested is, in fact, set, then the zero flag bit in `%scr` will be set.
 Otherwise, it will be cleared.

 Modifies flags?: Always
 ### 0x0C: sla (bitshift left)